aimms/documentation/dataexchange/api.rst

 	:param pathName: output string parameter over `Paths` holding the names of all files and directories found.
 	:param fileSize: output numeric parameter over `Paths` holding the file size of all files found.
 	:param isDirectory: output binary parameter over `Paths` indicating whether a given path is a directory and not a file.
-	:param recursive: optional paramter indicating whether only files within the given path prefix should be listed, or recursively.
+	:param recursive: optional parameter indicating whether only files within the given path prefix should be listed, or recursively.

 .. js:function:: dex::dls::DeletePath